In the trading world.

 After your short break, the last and more advanced

-types of price action patterns that would be discussed are the Breakouts.
+types of price action patterns that will be discussed are the Breakouts.

 Breakout patterns.